FAQs

 If we're looking to other parts of the world, this type of diaper is already commonly seen.

-It works like the wool covers we already know, the knitted ones that are widley used during the night - they also do not wick moisture to the sleepsuits of our little ones.
+It works like the wool covers we already know, the knitted ones that are widely used during the night - they also do not wick moisture to the sleep suits of our little ones.

-So we've got 2 layers of heavyweight wool wich will protect clothes from getting wet.
+So we've got 2 layers of heavyweight wool, which will protect clothes from getting wet.

 When diapers are too full, they can, of course, overflow.
 If this has happened, you should decide for yourself whether you need to wash the cover or not.